I decided to become vegetarian in the summer of 2015. I was backpacking Europe at the time. It made sense for a lot of different reasons:

 How embarrassing.

-As these shit attacks continued, I became more and more worried.
-Naturally.
-So I began researching what could possibly be wrong with me.
+As these bathroom attacks continued, I became more and more worried.
+Naturally, so I began researching what could possibly be wrong with me.
 It didn’t take long for me to find out that my symptoms were perfectly in line with the symptoms of irritable bowel syndrome (IBS).
-IBS usually makes itself known in the body one of two ways: diarrhea or constipation.
-I had the former, hence the shit attacks.
+IBS usually makes itself known in the body in one of two ways: diarrhea or constipation.
+I had the former, hence the bathroom attacks.

 Having those thoughts all the time is why doctors say IBS can often be mental more so than physical.